-Although the BMS-based methods are conceptually simple, their computational efficacy is contingent upon the accessibility of calculating the marginal likelihood.
-This limitation has typically confined the application of BMS to Gaussian regression within nonparametric regression.
-In the context of GLMs and GAMs, marginalization is often unachievable unless a conjugate prior is used for the coefficients.
-However, such a conjugate prior does not provide a convenient form of the marginal likelihood \citep{chen2003conjugate}.
-The most accessible scenario may be when there are available expressions involving latent variables, such as in logistic and probit regression \citep[e.g.,][]{jeong2017analysis,sohn2022functional}.
-If marginalization is not analytically tractable, the BMS-based methods require numerical marginalization of the coefficients through Markov chain Monte Carlo (MCMC) algorithms, such as the reversible jump MCMC \citep{green1995reversible}.
-These are often far more inefficient than using Bayes factors, unless a sound proposal distribution is available.
-This challenge has contributed to the prevalence of the P-spline-based Bayesian methods for estimation in GAMs during the early stages of their development \citep[e.g.,][]{fahrmeir2001bayesian,brezger2006generalized}.
+Despite their conceptual simplicity, BMS-based methods can be computationally challenging owing to the need for marginal likelihood calculations.
+This limitation has typically restricted the application of BMS to Gaussian regression within nonparametric regression contexts.
+For GLMs and GAMs, marginalization is often impractical even with conjugate priors on the coefficients \citep{chen2003conjugate}.
+The most feasible scenario often involves cases with available latent variable expressions, such as probit regression \citep[e.g.,][]{jeong2017analysis,sohn2022functional}.
+When marginalization is not analytically tractable, BMS-based methods require numerical marginalization of the coefficients using Markov chain Monte Carlo (MCMC) algorithms, such as reversible jump MCMC \citep{green1995reversible}.
+These methods can be significantly less efficient than using Bayes factors unless a well-designed proposal distribution is available.
+This challenge has contributed to the early preference for P-spline-based Bayesian methods for estimating GAMs \citep[e.g.,][]{fahrmeir2001bayesian,brezger2006generalized}.

-One natural solution to address this issue involves considering an approximation to the likelihood, such as the Laplace approximation, enabling the calculation of the marginal likelihood with a Gaussian prior distribution on the coefficients \citep{li2018mixtures}.
-This allows us to employ the BMS-based approaches for estimation in GAMs with distributions belonging to the exponential family.
-The approximation idea has occasionally been used for the BMS-based approaches \citep[e.g.,][]{dimatteo2001bayesian}, and has been widely accepted in the literature on GAM estimation with Bayesian P-splines for computational efficiency \citep{bove2015objective,gressani2021laplace}.
+A practical solution to this issue is to use an approximation of the likelihood, such as the Laplace approximation, which allows for the calculation of marginal likelihood with a Gaussian prior distribution on the coefficients \citep{li2018mixtures}.
+This approach enables the application of BMS-based methods to estimate GAMs with distributions from the exponential family.
+While the Laplace approximation has been occasionally used in BMS-based methods \citep[e.g.,][]{dimatteo2001bayesian}, it is more widely accepted in the literature for improving computational efficiency in Bayesian P-splines for GAM estimation \citep{bove2015objective,gressani2021laplace}.